hikariatama/Hikka/README.md

 - Security improvements
 - UI/UX improvements
 - New core modules
-- Native FFmpeg support for Heroku
+- Okteto cloud deployment support
 - Quick bug fixes (compared to official FTG)
 - Inline Buttons, available not only for core modules, but for every developer
 - Inline Galleries for every developer
-- Full backward compatibility with older version and with official FTG modules
+- Full backward compatibility with older version and with official FTG\GeekTG modules

 ![img](https://user-images.githubusercontent.com/36935426/158634458-424021a3-27c4-494f-9db2-1266f161e7a2.png)